 The European response to the importation of Asian porcelain.
-Early scientific experiments, alchemy, the Enlightenment, centralism, baroque and rococo.
-Collections include, Germany, Austria, Denmark, France, Italy the Netherlands and Switzerland.
+Early scientific experiments, alchemy, the Enlightenment, centralism, baroque, and rococo.
+Collections include, Germany, Austria, Denmark, France, Italy, Netherlands, and Switzerland.

-A wonderful collection of tiny perfect receptacles for scent leads to a discussion of their themes, owners and reason behind perfume wearing and French kings.
+A wonderful collection of tiny receptacles for scent leads to a discussion on their themes, owners (including the French kings), and the reasons for wearing perfume.

-Character figures from the popular 16th century Italian theatrical productions featuring Harlequin, Columbine, and Pierrot to name a few.
-Themes such as theatre, dining, politics and dance.
+Character figures from popular 16th-century Italian theatrical productions featuring Harlequin, Columbine, and Pierrot to name a few.
+Themes such as theatre, dining, politics, and dance.

 This program is available as a half day.

 This program is available as a full day.

 testing added note

 300 B.C. - A.D.
 200